 Private Percussion Lessons

-If you don’t live in the Chicago area, we can also conduct private lessons and ensembles over Skype, Google, or iChat!
+If you don’t live in the Chicago area, we can also conduct private lessons and ensembles over Zoom or FaceTime!

 There are many good drum teachers and many good ways to teach drums.
 But different students have different needs and finding the right teacher for you is an important key to achieving your artistic goals.
 Every musician, at whatever level, should always be in lessons.
 Beginners will improve faster with guidance.
 College-bound students will have more choices if they get proper training.
 Returning adults will find playing more rewarding if someone helps them scrape off the rust.
 Professional drummers and teachers can always benefit from the perspective and insights of a colleague.